Alleged threat: MC Oluomo makes U-turn, says 'Mama Chukwudi is my sister'

 “When we finish voting, we’ll be watching because we have begged you and you said you have heard.
 If you make a mistake, you will understand.
 Please tell them, we have begged them.
 If they don’t vote for us, it is not a fight.
 Tell them that, Chukwudi’s mother, if you don’t for us, sit down at home.
 Do you understand?
 Sit down at home,” the Lagos State Parks Management Committee Chairman said in the viral video.

-Reacting, Lagos Commissioner of Police, Idowu Owohunwa condemned the act adding that the specific video is currently under investigation.
+Earlier, Lagos Commissioner of Police, Idowu Owohunwa had condemned the act adding that the specific video is currently under investigation.

 But, in swift reaction, MC Oluomo denied threatening Igbo as purportedly claimed by his critics adding that his reference to “Mama Chukwudi” in the said video was quoted out of context.